 * On the ground floor: The recreated 1920-1930s interior.

 * On the 1st floor: Exhibition on the architectural, natural and mineral heritage of Revin.

 * 2nd floor: the world of the foundry: important industrial activity which made the reputation of the town.

 Free entrance for individuals.

 Period and opening hours:

-In may/september : wednesday - Sunday from 2pm to 6pm
+In september, the museum is open from wednesday to sunday from 2pm to 6pm

 Hydroalcoholic gel is available and it is forbidden to touch objects.